Battle of Tippermuir: Background

-The battle
+Battle

 Order of battle and deployments

-Montrose's Highlanders and the Irish regiments together possibly made up no more than 2000 men, perhaps rising to 3,000 through further recruitment on the march from Blair Atholl.
+Montrose's Highlanders and the Irish regiments together possibly made up no more than 2,000 men, perhaps rising to 3,000 through further recruitment on the march from Blair Atholl.
 The Irish troops were likely experienced soldiers, although the remaining Royalists were either levies or 'irregulars'.
 The traditional historiography of the battle suggests that Elcho had up to 7,000 infantry and 800 cavalry, the latter being considered the "cream of the army", along with local militia and a number of small frame guns.
 However, these figures are based largely on Royalist accounts, and a figure of 2,000 foot – mainly untrained militia – and 400 horse may be more accurate for the Covenanter side.
 Indeed, some modern historians such as Stuart Reid have suggested that the Royalist forces outnumbered the government troops.